 First of all, before your pores get plugged, make sure that the skin care products you use are not contributing to the blockage.
 Use non-comedogenic skin care products that do not build up residue on the skin pores.

 Also, use skin care products that can help you manage your facial oil production.
 Find out the right product for you.
-Some products may stimulate you to product more oil rather than taper it.
+Some products may stimulate you to produce more oil rather than taper it.
 Make sure you are using the right product for your skin type.
+Try out Elemis Superfood Facial Oil as many users find it the perfect match for their skin.

 Before going for the serious stuff, another great way to prevent a buildup of oil in your skin pores is by regularly using facial scrubs.
 Scrubbing a few times a week can help you manage and keep comedones to a minimum.